intro-to-git/intro-to-git.github.io/src/content/lessons/git-commands.md

 # DELETES THE file from the working directory
 git rm filename

-# only stages a change to no longer track the file
+# only stages an instruction to git to
-# in the next commit
+# no longer track the file in the next commit
 git rm --cached filename
 ```